-16 subjects recruited from the University of Wisconsin-Madison community participated in the study (8 males, mean age = 21.9 [SD=2.9]), described in Johnson et al. (2012).
-The study protocol was approved by the UW-Madison Health Sciences Institutional Review Board.
-All subjects gave written informed consent and were screened for neurological and psychiatric conditions and other risk factors related to the application of TMS prior to participation.
+Sixteen subjects recruited from the University of Wisconsin-Madison community participated in the study [8 males, mean age = 21.9 (SD = 2.9)], described in Johnson et al. (2012).
+The study protocol was approved by the University of Wisconsin-Madison Health Sciences Institutional Review Board.
+All subjects gave written informed consent and were screened for neurological and psychiatric conditions and other risk factors related to the application of TMS before participation.